-At the end of the course, students will be trained to:
+After completing the course, students will be able to:

-1. Identify the test's cultural, social and ethical environment and discuss how these elements contribute to the drama.
+1. Identify the test's cultural, social, and ethical environment and discuss how these elements contribute to the drama.

 - 2. Recognize and discuss the role of symbolism, metaphor, imagery, and figurative language; identify pattern structure, metrics, and tone; identify soliloquy, monologue, aside, dialogue, and their dramatic purpose. - 3.
-Identify and discuss ethical situations that arise in the work, and compare and contrast these value systems (or lack thereof) with other literary texts presented during the course. - 4.
+Identify and discuss ethical situations that arise in the work and compare and contrast these value systems (or lack thereof) with other literary texts presented during the course. - 4.
 Incorporate pertinent individual and/or group research into class discussion and essay responses in analysis and close readings of the works.